Made-in-Abyss-Modding-Community/Modding-Reference/software-directory/uassetgui.md

 # UAssetGUI

+UAssetGUI is used to edit .uasset and .umap files, we usually only focus on .uasset.
+Below is a step by step tutorial on how to functionally use this program to edit the game files.

 **How To Use, Step By Step:**

 **1) When you open UAssetGUI you will be greeted with this window:**